DISCOVERY

 WHAT CAN BE DISCOVERED?

-Parties to a case may discover any matter, not privileged, which is relevant to the claims or defenses of any party, and if the discovery satisfies the standards of proportionality.
-Privileged matters that are not discoverable or admissible in any proceeding of any kind or character include all information in any form provided during and created specifically as part of a request for an investigation, the investigation, findings, or conclusions of peer review, care review, or quality assurance processes of any organization of health care providers as defined in the Utah Health Care Malpractice Act for the purpose of evaluating care provided to reduce morbidity and mortality or to improve the quality of medical care, or for the purpose of peer review of the ethics, competence, or professional conduct of any health care provider.[5]
+Parties to a case may discover any non-privileged matter relevant to the claims or defenses of any party and if the discovery satisfies the standards of proportionality.
+Privileged matters that are not discoverable or admissible in any proceeding of any kind or character include all information in any form provided during and created specifically as part of a request for an investigation, the investigation, findings, or conclusions of peer review, care review, or quality assurance processes of any organization of health care providers as defined in the Utah Health Care Malpractice Act to evaluate the care provided to reduce morbidity and mortality or to improve the quality of medical care, or for the purpose of peer review of the ethics, competence, or professional conduct of any health care provider.5See Utah Rules of Civil Procedure, Rule 26(b)(1)

 WHAT ARE THE METHODS OF DISCOVERY?

-Parties may obtain discovery by one or more of the following methods: (i) depositions upon oral examination or written questions; (ii) written interrogatories; production of documents or things or permission to enter upon land or other property, for inspection and other purposes; (iii) physical and mental examinations; (iv) requests for admission; and (v) subpoenas, other than for a court hearing or trial.[6]
+Parties may obtain discovery by one or more of the following methods: (i) depositions upon oral examination or written questions; (ii) written interrogatories or requests for production of documents, things, or permission to enter upon land or other property for inspection and other purposes; (iii) physical and mental examinations; (iv) requests for admission; and (v) subpoenas, other than for a court hearing or trial.6See id. at 26(c)

 WHAT DO I DO IF I AM SERVED WITH DISCOVERY REQUESTS?

 If you are served with discovery requests (or “requests for discovery”—same thing), you must answer the discovery to the best of your ability.
 You are not excused from making disclosures or responses to discovery because you are not finished investigating the case.
-If you do not disclose or supplement your disclosures timely, you may not be able to use the witness, document, or material at any hearing or trial.[7]
+If you do not disclose or supplement your disclosures timely, you may be unable to use the witness, document, or material at any hearing or trial.7See id. at 26(d)

 - deem the matter or any other designated facts to be established in accordance with the claim or defense of the party obtaining the order;